phillbush/simp/README.md

   Defining a procedure must be done with both `define` and `lambda` forms.

-* The `lambda` form does not get a list of symbols and then one or more expressions as body.
-It gets zero or more symbols and a single expression as body.
+* The `lambda` form does not get a sequence of expressions as body.
+It gets a single expression as body.
 To evaluate to a sequence, use the `do` form as body.

 * There is no `cond` form.
 The `if` form is the same as scheme's `cond` but with less parentheses.